How To Date In College: Mental Health Tips For College Students

 Put yourself first

-When you’re trying to meet someone in college, it can be tempting to change yourself to secure a partner, but this may lead to bigger problems later in the relationship.
-If you don’t feel comfortable being yourself when you’re with someone, it can serve as a clear sign that they are not the right person for you.
+If you don’t feel comfortable being yourself when you’re with someone, it can serve as a clear sign that they may not be the right person for you.

 Respect yourself and remember that you deserve to be treated with respect by others.
-If you sense that you’re always putting the other person first to the point that it is starting to affect your schoolwork or your physical or mental health, take a step back and reevaluate the relationship.
-You should always put your health and well-being first.
+If you sense that you’re always putting the other person first to the point that it is starting to affect your schoolwork or your physical or mental health, you may want to take a step back and reevaluate the relationship.
+In general, it can be important to stay true to yourself and put your health and well-being first.

 Not everyone in college is looking for the same type of relationship.
 Even though it may be awkward, it can be better to talk about what you want upfront.
-Whether you’re looking for a serious relationship, want to date people casually, or are only interested in hooking up, you should be respectful and communicate your intentions to the people you are dating from the beginning.
+Whether you’re looking for a serious relationship, want to date people casually, or are only interested in hooking up, it can be important to be respectful and communicate your intentions to the people you are dating from the beginning.
+Getting on the same page early may reduce the chance of hurt feelings down the line.

 Be open to new experiences

 While it can be said that nearly everyone has a “type,” you might find a respectful and rewarding relationship with someone who is unlike the people you’ve been interested in dating before.
-If someone you wouldn’t normally date asks you out, consider saying yes.
+If someone you wouldn’t normally date asks you out, you may find it valuable to explore that connection

 You don’t have to navigate college dating on your own